leedavis81/drest/_posts/2013-06-08-installation.markdown

     }
 )
 {% endhighlight %}
-The behaviours used to fetch this data are encapsualted in a "Service\Action" class.
+The behaviours used to fetch this data are encapsulated in a "Service\Action" class.
 There are a number of default actions in place that will be executed based on the verbs used in the request, and whether it's dealing with a single entity or a collection.
 You can easily create your own actions, register them into the Configuration object and reference them in your annotations.